kunicmarko20/StaticTranslationsBundle/README.md

 ``php app/console generate:static:translation /path/to/excel/file languages``

-Command accepts 2 parameters, you can run it without parameters and then you get explanation what you should do
+Command accepts 2 parameters, you can run it without parameters and then you get interactive console with help on how to use command

 ## Parameters
 **1.**  Excel file